Climate change: Where we are in seven charts and what you can do to help

 While governments need to make big changes - individuals can play a role too.

-Scientists say we all have to make "rapid, far-reaching and unprecedented changes" to our lifestyles, in order to avoid severely damaging climate change.
+Scientists say we all have to make major changes to our lifestyles, in order to avoid severely damaging climate change.

 The IPCC says we need to: buy less meat, milk, cheese and butter; eat more locally sourced seasonal food - and throw less of it away; drive electric cars but walk or cycle short distances; take trains and buses instead of planes; use videoconferencing instead of business travel; use a washing line instead of a tumble dryer; insulate homes; demand low carbon in every consumer product.